 Crystal Cove State Marine Conservation Area (SMCA) is a highly visited MPA for onshore and offshore recreation.
 Tide pooling is a very popular activity for park visitors and the intertidal zone receives high traffic year-round.
-There is seasonal usage with summer months presenting more human use and impact on marine resources.
-However, Crystal Cove SMCA is busy year-round, and it appears that warmer days bring more visitors.
+Crystal Cove SMCA is busy year-round, but there is seasonal usage with summer months presenting more human use and impact on marine resources.